RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 The link downloads an image called *whereisyourgod.png*:
 ![](/images/CTF/h-c0n/2020/whereisyourgod.png)

-Using `binwalk` to find possible hidden files within it had no possitive results.
+Using `binwalk` to find possible hidden files within it had no positive results.
 The next thing we did was use the author's hint about [BPStegano](https://github.com/TapanSoni/BPStegano).

 Once BPStegano is installed we execute it and try to extract the secret from the image using `SALCHICHON` as password.